More about Freddie White

 Some tracks are newly written, while others (not previously recorded by Freddie) have proven their worth by becoming firm favourites with his live audiences.
 It showcases what Freddie does best – that is ‘get inside’ and deliver heartrending, troubled love songs in a manner guaranteed to stop you in your tracks.
 It is often said of Freddie that he does not merely ‘cover’ great songs; more often than not he improves on the originals.
 Indeed, if this were not the case, he would surely be more highly revered for his own songwriting accomplishments.

 His keen ear for quality songs, undisputed talent for interpretation and exemplary songwriting skills, stand out in his most intimate offering.
-Freddie’s album, Here With You released in April 2012 introduced Trish Hickey and is a collection of songs from some of their favourite writers.
-The album was recorded in Ireland and Australia.
+Freddie’s album, ‘Here With You’ released in April 2012 introduced Trish Hickey and is a collection of songs from some of their favourite writers.

 The next album was recorded in Ireland and Australia entitled “PRODIGAL SONGS” and is a collection of songs about the power of love, the power of music, an observation on the history of Ireland over the last 100 years… and one song about a certain dog, and with a healthy inclusion of some rare covers.
 Freddie released his 14th album ‘One Heart Beating’ in 2018.

 Freddie moved to Sydney, Australia in March 2011 but continued to tour Ireland and the UK regularly.
 He then resided in New York City for a few years and has now returned to Ireland.

 Freddie’s performances will feature new songs along with his classics from his 40-year career as a principal in the orchestra of Irish folk and rock music.